 “And everything I’ve taught you is so that the peace which is in me will be in you and will give you great confidence as you rest in me.
 For in this unbelieving world you will experience trouble and sorrows, but you must be courageous, for I have conquered the world!”
 John 16:33 (TPT) [emphasis mine]

 Did you catch that?
-The peace that is in the One whom all life was created and sanctified will be in YOU.
+The peace that is in the One who created all life and offers sanctification for all life is the same peace that is given to you.
 The peace that is in the One who is the beginning and the end, the One whom all details lie, the One in whom we live and move and find our being is in YOU.

 I can barely fathom it, honestly.